abinavrameshs/Multi-Modal-Chat-App/README.md

 # Multi-Modal-Chat-App

 Application on Streamlit to chat with any Text, Image, Audio, Document Inputs.
+*NOTE:* Here we can chat with only 1 document at a time

 The following formats are supported by this application:

 *Document formats:*